 Who Needs an ITIN?

-An ITIN is required for non-U.S. citizens who need to file a federal tax return but are not eligible for a Social Security number.
-This includes foreign nationals, non-resident aliens, and individuals who are not eligible for an SSN.
-An ITIN is also necessary for individuals who need to claim certain tax benefits, such as the child or dependent care tax credit.
+An ITIN is required for non-U.S. citizens who need to file a federal tax return but are not eligible for an SSN.
+This includes foreign nationals, non-resident aliens, and individuals who need to claim certain tax benefits, such as the child or dependent care tax credit.
+It is also essential for reporting foreign investments, rental income, or self-employment income.

 When an ITIN Exception is Used